corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/notaries/notary-deployment.md

 Deploying notary virtual nodes to your network follows an almost identical process to deploying regular application virtual nodes to your network, with some small changes:

-* The appropriate R3 signing keys must be allowed on the network, in addition to any signing keys used to sign application CPKs/CPBs.
+* The appropriate R3 signing keys must be allowed on the network, in addition to any signing keys used to sign application CPKs (Corda Packages)/CPBs (Corda Package Bundles).

-* Prior to constructing a notary virtual node, you must upload the notary CPI to the application network.
+* Prior to constructing a notary virtual node, you must upload the notary CPI (Corda Package Installer) to the application network.

 * When creating a notary virtual node, you must specify the hash of the notary CPI rather than the application CPI.